-ID of the investment priority 3c Title of the investment priority Supporting the creation and the extension of advanced capacities for product and service development
+Investment Priority Supporting the creation and the extension of advanced capacities for product and service development (ERDF Art.
+5.3c)

-2.A.5 Specific objectives corresponding to the investment priority and expected results
+2.1.1.
+Specific objectives corresponding to the investment priority and expected results

-ID of the specific objective 1.1 Title of the specific objective Fostering value added business cooperations between SMEs operating on different sides of the border Results that the Member States seek to achieve with Union support Analysis has clearly shown that Hungarian and Croatian SMEs have not been able to recover from the shock of the economic crisis.
-Several analyses revealed that enterprises of the programme area have financial, innovation and networking problems.
-Weak internationalisation is one of the most crucial hindering factor which is especially true for the SMEs of the programme area with no improvement in the past years.
-Cross-border business cooperations in the programme area have multiple obstacles: language barrier, traditionally isolating borders hampered by the wartime period of the formerly Yugoslav countries, depressed socio-economic situation of the area, low inclination of SMEs for building international connections, serious problems with entrepreneurial skills and financing.
-These cumulative problems could be addressed by a special local SME development scheme fostering development of local SMEs with strong focus on value added improvement via improving their financial background and simultaneously enhancing their cross-border business cooperations with high attention to provision of an all-round set of assistance to cooperating SMEs with built-in SME project generation and management services.
-Investment priority focuses on fostering value added producing capability of enterprises operating in industry and services by boosting their product and service development activities through joint economic development actions which could generate higher GVA and consequently makes it possible to find new markets.
-By assistance of special development scheme SMEs are expected to develop joint projects aiming at establishing the following types of business cooperation: joint product, technology and service development, supplier chains, common marketing, future establishment of a joint venture.
+ID 1.1.
+Specific objective Fostering value added business cooperations between SMEs operating on different sides of the border The results, which the Member States seek to achieve with Union support Investment priority focuses on fostering value added producing capability of enterprises operating in industry and services by boosting their product and service development activities through joint economic development actions which could generate higher GVA and consequently makes it possible to find new markets.
+Enhancing economic cooperation of SMEs across the border is also in harmony with recent EU accession of Croatia, which opened single European market for Croatian companies easing cross-border business cooperation.
+By assistance of special development scheme SMEs are expected to develop joint projects aiming at establishing the following types of business cooperation: joint product, technology and service development, joint innovation, supplier chains, common marketing, future establishment of a joint venture.
 By enhancing business cooperation focusing on joint product and service developments, value added production of cooperating SMEs is expected to be improved in the bordering area.
-In general, it will help SMEs to become more stable and

-1.1 Fostering value added business cooperations between SMEs operating on different sides of the border profitable in the border region that is expected to have a positive impact on employment, too.
+In general, it will help SMEs to become more stable and profitable in the border region that is expected to have a positive impact on employment, too.

 New business services to be made available for tourists visiting the natural and cultural attractions of the border area will contribute to increased attractiveness of the region and to increased revenues from and employment linked to tourism.

-Crucial element of this special SME development scheme is built-in project generation and management support for cooperating SMEs based on the existing SME support networks with involvement of development agencies and enterprise development foundations operating in the programme area.
-This new SME development scheme enlarges the scope of their SME support activities in a complementary way (e.g. the new scheme amplifies the impact of existing micro-credit scheme of Hungarian enterprise development foundations).
-This special cooperation-driven SME development scheme could also serve as complementary set of actions to the SME development instruments of national mainstream programmes.
+This special cooperation-driven SME development scheme could serve as complementary set of actions to the SME development instruments of national mainstream programmes.
 Main complementarity of this scheme lies in the strong focus on SME project generation and management assistance with a built-in mentoring mechanism supporting SMEs in their project activities through the whole duration of project implementation.

+Result indicator:

-Result indicator: Average GVA per capita of industry and services sectors of the programme area
+Average GVA per capita of industry and services sectors of the programme area

-Specific objective 1.1 - Fostering value added business cooperations between SMEs operating on different sides of the border -------------------- ---

-ID Indicator Measurement unit Baseline value Baseline year Target value (2023) Source of data Frequency of reporting 1.1 Average GVA per capita of industry and services sectors of the programme area EUR 5,208.00 2011 5,500.00 National Bureaus of Statistics Three times during programme implementation: 2018, 2020, 2023
+ID Indicator Measurement Unit Baseline Value Baseline Year Target Value (2023) Source of Data Frequency of reporting 1.1 Average GVA per capita of industry and services sectors of the programme area EUR 5208 2011 5500 National Bureaus of Statistics three times during programme implementation: 2019, 2021, 2023

-2.A.6 Actions to be supported under the investment priority (by investment priority)
+2.1.2.
+Actions to be supported under the investment priority 3c

-2.A.6.1 A description of the type and examples of actions to be supported and their expected contribution to the specific objectives, including, where appropriate, identification of the main target groups, specific territories targeted and types of beneficiaries
+Description of the type and examples of actions to be supported and their expected contribution to the specific objective